Ajatt-Tools/mpvacious/README.md

 ### Audio cards

-It is possible to make a card with just audio and a picture when subtitles for the show you are watching aren't available, for example. mpv by default allows you to do a `1` second exact seek by pressing `Shift+LEFT` and `Shift+RIGHT`.
+It is possible to make a card with just audio, and a picture when subtitles for the show you are watching aren't available, for example. mpv by default allows you to do a `1` second exact seek by pressing `Shift+LEFT` and `Shift+RIGHT`.
 Open the mpvacious menu by pressing `a`, seek to the position you need, and set the timings.